Category: Book Publishing

 Cladach has released books that feature true stories of God—and his people—at work even during the most horrific historical times.
 For instance:

-All these personal memoirs happened in extremely tumultuous times and circumstances.
+All these personal memoirs happened in extremely tumultuous times and/or circumstances.
 Each describes injustices, cruelty, and evil forces unleashed on nations, people groups, and individuals.
 Each of these stories also gives witness to God’s personal presence, providence, and grace.

 Importance of People who Read, Review, Endorse